anuvrat-umich/643_wk2/README.md

 Run the following code in the in your preferred Python programming environment with installed dependencies.
 It should be run as a single line argument.

 python main.py --sdoh_file data/SDOH_Measures_for_ZCTA\_\_ACS_2017-2021_20240121.csv --correlation_matrix_path data/correlation_matrix.csv --figure_path data/sdoh_histogram.png --keep_columns "LocationName" "Measure" "Data_Value" "TotalPopulation" --rename_columns_old "LocationName" --rename_columns_new "ZIP" --index_col "ZIP" "TotalPopulation" --columns_col "Measure" --values_col "Data_Value" --plot_columns "Crowding among housing units" "Persons of racial or ethnic minority status" "Single-parent households"

+## Unit Testing

+To run the unit tests for this project, execute the `test_all.py` script.
+This script contains a comprehensive set of tests to ensure the functionality of the code.

 ## Contributing